 The number of implants that you need will depend on how many teeth you have missing or how many need to be removed due to disease or fractures.
 In theory, implants are designed to mimic the feel and function of natural teeth.
 They eliminate the need for bulky, removable prosthetics.
 After being surgically implanted into your jaw, new bone grows around your implant to fuse it into place.

 A few months later, the implant is uncovered and an abutment is affixed to it.
 Your fixed restoration is attached to the abutment.
-Here are just a few of the types of implant restorations that Dr. Hoffman uses in our Menlo Park dentist office:
+Here are just a few of the types of implant restorations that Dr. Hoffman uses:

 - Individual Porcelain Crowns – Instead of having to file down your other teeth to place a traditional bridge, a single implant and crown will look and function like a brand new tooth.
 Your porcelain crown will be color matched to neighboring teeth, so that it doesn’t stand out.
 Plus, they can save you money over time as opposed to having to replace a traditional bridge one or two times in the future.